 - People seeking short-term insurance can be seen as a more significant risk for claims.

 - Insurers need to collect more money in premiums than they pay out in claims.
 Collecting premiums for only a month or so could create an imbalance between their costs to write the policy and what they make from it, especially if a claim is filed during that time.

 - Short-term insurance has historically been abused.
-Michigan, which at one point allowed a seven-day policy, is a great example of that.
+Michigan, which allowed a seven-day policy at one point, is a great example of that.
 The policies were banned after it became apparent that drivers were using the seven-day policy to show proof of insurance for car registration, then not renewing and driving uninsured.

 Does Geico provide a one-month car insurance policy?

 No. Geico does not offer a one-month car insurance policy.
-They offer standard terms of six to 12 months, but they do offer usage-based insurance called DriveEasy that tracks driving habits to reduce rates.
+They offer standard terms of six to 12 months but provide usage-based insurance called DriveEasy, which tracks driving habits to reduce rates.